 If you’re a fan of Potato Salad, you will definitely want to give this a try.
-It is perfect any time of year, but is especially wonderful any time you BBQ.
-Best of all, it saves really well and is a great leftover (if there are any leftovers that is – ha!)
+It’s perfect any time of year, but is especially wonderful any time you BBQ!
+Best of all, it saves really well and is a great leftover – if there are any that is!

 For more summer Salad recipes, check out: